Vista Equity Partners

-Vista Equity Partners Management, LLC (Vista) is an American private equity firm that invests in software businesses and manages over $100 billion in assets.
+Vista Equity Partners Management, LLC (Vista) is an American private equity firm that invests in software businesses and manages over $103 billion in assets.

 History

-2000-2009
+2000–2009

-Vista Equity Partners was founded in 2000 by American businessman Robert F. Smith, who is chairman and CEO.
-Vista opened its first office in San Francisco in 2000.
-In November 2008, the company closed a funding round for its first institutional fund, Flagship Fund III, and raised a total of $1.3 billion.
+Founded in 2000 by American businessman Robert F. Smith, Vista Equity Partners opened its first office in San Francisco that same year.
+In November 2008, it closed a funding round for its first institutional fund, Flagship Fund III, and raised a total of $1.3 billion.

-2010-2019
+2010–2019

 In 2010, Vista closed its First Foundation Fund that targeted middle-market companies.
 Also in 2010, Brian N. Sheth was promoted to president and awarded the title of co-founder of the firm.
-He remained in this role until in 2020.
+He remained in this role until 2020.

-In 2011, the company opened an office in Austin, Texas.
-Since then, Vista has added several private equity and credit funds to its portfolio.
-Its first credit fund raised $196 million.
+After opening an office in Austin, Texas in 2011, Vista has added several private equity and credit funds to its portfolio; its first credit fund raised $196 million.
 In 2017, the firm raised $560 million for its first fund to invest in early-stage enterprise software companies.

-In September 2019, Vista Equity Partners raised $16 billion for its flagship fund, which was the largest technology-focused fund raised by an independent private equity firm at the time.
+In September 2019, Vista raised $16 billion for its flagship fund, which was the largest technology-focused fund raised by an independent private equity firm at the time.
 That same year, Vista started a permanent capital investment fund and took its first company public with Ping Identity.

-2020-present
+2020–present

-In October 2020, Vista's CEO Robert F. Smith and investor Robert T. Brockman were named in a tax evasion case.
-That month, Smith signed a non-prosecution agreement with the IRS, agreeing to pay $139 million and testify against Brockman.

-In August 2021, Vista's chief operating officer David Breach was announced as president of Vista.
-In August 2022, the firm agreed to acquire tax automation software platform maker Avalara for $8.4 billion including debt.
+In October 2020, after being named in a tax evasion case along with investor Robert T. Brockman, Vista CEO Robert F. Smith signed a non-prosecution agreement with the IRS, agreeing to pay $139 million and testify against Brockman.
+In August 2022, the year after the announcement that its COO David Breach would be its new president, it agreed to acquire tax automation software platform maker Avalara for $8.4 billion including debt.

-In August 2023, Vista Equity Partners had over $100 billion in assets.

-In September 2023, the company launched Vista Credit Strategic Lending, a company focused on investments in enterprise software, data, and credit.

-In October 2023, Vista, along with Blackstone acquired Energy Exemplar, an Australian energy software company for approximately $1.6 billion.
+In September 2023, a month after it was reported that it had $100 billion in assets, the company launched Vista Credit Strategic Lending, a company focused on investments in enterprise software, data, and credit.
+In October, Vista, along with Blackstone acquired Energy Exemplar, an Australian energy software company for approximately $1.6 billion.

 In 2025, Vista launched VistaOne, opening direct access to its private equity platform for eligible private investors outside the United States.
-Later, in June 2025, the company ranked 20th in Private Equity International's PEI 300 ranking of the largest private equity firms in the world.
-In July 2025, the company sold its minority stake in Cvent to Blackstone in a deal valued at $1.3 billion.
-On 27 October 2025, Vista reached a deal to purchase majority investment in Nexthink from Permira—valuing the Swiss software company at $3 billion.
+In June, the firm ranked 20th in Private Equity International's PEI 300 ranking of the largest private equity firms in the world.

+In July 2025, two months after agreeing to buy enterprise resource planning provider Acumatica for $2 billion, the company sold its minority stake in Cvent to Blackstone in a deal valued at $1.3 billion.
+On October 27, Vista closed a deal to acquire a majority stake in the Swiss software company Nexthink, valuing it at US$3 billion.